 By the way, this bias was very endurable.
 In 1987, a survey was published in the Journal of Economic Literature on Soviet economic growth.
 That survey does not mention the bureau work, any of it.

 So Nutter was an outsider, but in addition, his works were sharply different from the prevailing consensus.
 The general consensus at the time was that the Soviet system could produce sustained high rates of growth over long periods.
 One of the establishment economists, Donald Hodgman, said in 1953 that an annual rate of growth of 8% would be, quote, “not unreasonable as a basis for extrapolation.”

 As late as 1962, Peter Wallace, who is author of the quote I just made, was published.
 1962 now, this is when Nutter’s book was published and five, six years after he first presented his results.
 While it was published, the assertion that Soviet industrial production increases at an annual rate of 10%.
 Nutter was the first to claim publicly that the rate of growth was slowing.

 Actually, things started to change after he published that book.
-A couple of years after he reported his first results, two other economics, Kaplan and Moorstein, noted that their index showed slowing output growth from the first five year plan and subsequent plan periods.
-They also noted that the seven year plan, that’s 1959-1965, implied lower rates of growth, but they qualified that by hinting that the seven year plan might be over fulfilled, which would, of course, reverse the retardation.
+A couple of years after he reported his first results, two other economics, Kaplan and Moorstein, noted that their index showed slowing output growth from the first five-year plan and subsequent plan periods.
+They also noted that the seven-year plan, that is 1959-1965, implied lower rates of growth, but they qualified that by hinting that the seven-year plan might be over fulfilled, which would, of course, reverse the retardation.